NachmanAllWays/Projects/README.md

-The ShoppingCart branch contains the code for the website: suppergenerator.com/Labels.
+The ShoppingCart branch contains the code for the site: http://suppergenerator.com/Labels

-Branch s  contains code of suppergenerator.com